 Click below to make your dental implant consultation in Garland

 Average Cost of Dental Implants

 The cost of dental implants can be astounding to most.
 According to the Dental Implant Center, dental implants can range from $4500 to $6000 for each tooth depending on how complicated the surgery is.
 Here at Optima Dentistry, we know how stressful thinking of these numbers can be.
 One shouldn’t go on without their smile or continue to be in pain for the need of a dental implant.
-That is why we decided to introduce this dental implant service into our very own Garland dental office for 50% off!
-Now, we can’t offer the dental implant treatment for half off very long, so we will discontinue this offer very soon.
+That is why we decided to introduce this dental implant service into our very own Garland dental at one of the most affordable prices in town!
 If you or anyone you know has been looking for a dental implant but didn’t want to spend thousands upon thousands.
 Send them our way.
 Contact us any time or call us at (972)-276-0159.

 Why We Don’t Do Same Day Implants